⚠️ Trigger Warning:

 HEIR TO CALDWELL ENTERPRISES FOUND DEAD — FOUL PLAY NOT SUSPECTED.

 Her lips parted as if she wanted to say something out loud.
 For a heartbeat, she expected dread.
 Instead, a low, delicious laugh spilled from her.
 The city, blind and decadent, had written Ethan off as just another casualty of excess.
 Another man who drank too much, partied too hard, and burned out too fast.
 Nobody suspected orchestration, nobody suspected her.
 Tiffany scrolled through the news article on her phone, her bright eyes devouring every line.
-The story was shallow, a tragic accident, whispers of a weak heart, and cheap condolences from Miami’s elite crowd.
+The story was shallow, a tragic accident, whispers of a weak heart and cheap condolences from Miami’s elite crowd.

-She dropped the phone onto the silk sheets as her chest tightened with excitement.
+She dropped the phone onto the silk sheets as she felt her chest tightening with excitement.
 Tiffany rolled onto her back, staring at a chandelier overhead, crystal teardrops refracting sunlight into fractured rainbows.
 The orchids from last night still lingered in her mind, pale and perfect, just like her purebred cat, Cashmere.
 Just like the image she had carved for herself.
 She still felt no fear, and yet, the hunger sharpened.
 Ethan wasn’t enough.

 Tiffany bit her bottom lip hard, drawing a bead of blood; she licked it away like a dewdrop of red wine.
 The taste was metallic, grounding, a reminder that she wasn’t quite untouchable, not yet, but she would be.
 The nightlife in downtown Miami roared through the open window, greedy and oblivious.
 Tiffany stretched and nestled into Cashmere’s fur and softly whispered to him.